Estrioli/Estrioli/README.md

 ### 🚀 aboutMe

- I changing my career and currently im a software development student
+ I am changing my career and i am currently a software development student

 - 💬 One day at a time